Welcome to the Office of Department of Online and Digital Education

 - Answering questions and offering support related to El Camino's participation in the California Virtual Campus-Online Education Initiative.

-The Office of Distance Education cannot offer direct support with the Student Information System except as it related directly to the Canvas LMS.
+The Department of Online and Digital Education cannot offer direct support with the Student Information System except as it related directly to the Canvas LMS.
 Technical support needs outside of Canvas should be directed to the Technical Services Help Desk.
-Likewise, the Distance Education Office can offer limited information around online course accessibility, but you will want to contact the Special Resource Center for questions beyond basic course accessibility concerns.
+Likewise, the Department of Online and Digital Education can offer limited information around online course accessibility, but you will want to contact the Special Resource Center for questions beyond basic course accessibility concerns or coordination with staff that support accessibility in classes.

 If you have questions or require clarification about any of the material presented here, please contact Dr. Moses Wolfenstein.